 Many modern cameras cannot only take still pictures, but also record videos.
 The CL indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the CL can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the 1D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1D Mark II has a higher magnification than the one of the CL (0.55x vs 0.49x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark II and Leica CL in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The CL has a touchscreen, while the 1D Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the CL is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).